 CLEANING UP KOSOVO'S ENERGY LEGACY

-- The highly polluting open ash transport system at the old Kosovo A power plant has been replaced with a wet ash transport system, which has ended the practice of dumping of fresh ash on open surface.
+- The highly polluting open ash handling and transport system at the old Kosovo A power plant has been replaced with a wet ash transport system, which has ended the practice of dumping fresh ash on open surface.